windmaomao/windmaomao.github.io/repository/angular2-mc-common.md

 ### Layout (with auth)

 The layout component is not visible but controls erro handing and the visibility of the rest of components.
+It is the default layout component wired with `gc-body` and `gc-content`.
+Most of time that's all you need to start to code the main area of the page.

 ```html
   <gc-layout>